Development corporation

-Development corporations or development firms are organizations established by governments in several countries for the purpose of urban development.
+A development corporation or development firm is an organisation established by a government for the purpose of urban development.
 They often are responsible for the development of new suburban areas or the redevelopment of existing ones.

 Australia

 In Australia development corporations are often responsible for the economic promotion and growth of areas considered to be under-performing economically.
 Such corporations include: